Tears have been like rain enough—

 When you asked me again,

-But I couldn’t answer just there and then,
+But I couldn’t answer just there and

 Because I didn’t know.